-Figure 16: Radiative forcing estimates in 2011 relative to 1750 and uncertainties for the main drivers of climate change.
+Figure 14: Radiative forcing estimates in 2011 relative to 1750 and uncertainties for the main drivers of climate change.
 Values are global average radiative forcing, partitioned according to the emitted compounds or processes that result in a combination of drivers.
 The best estimates of the net radiative forcing are shown as black diamonds with corresponding uncertainty intervals; the numerical values are provided on the right of the figure, together with the confidence level in the net forcing (VH - very high, H - high, M - medium, L - low, VL - very low).

 A long-term increase in stratospheric water content has been observed since the second half of the 20th century at the only long-term observation site in Boulder (USA).
-This would influence the total ozone column, as stratospheric water vapour is among the main sources of OH in the stratosphere.
+This would influence the total ozone column, as stratospheric water vapour is among the main sources of OH in the stratosphere3.
 OH is one of the key species in the chemical cycles regulating ozone levels.
 There are several sources for stratospheric water, where CH_4 is the most important.
 Other water vapour sources are volcanoes and aircrafts, as well as natural and anthropogenic biomass burning which indirectly can influence on stratospheric moisture through cloud mechanisms (Andreae et al., 2004).
-In the 5th IPCC report it is estimated that the increase in stratospheric water vapour resulting from anthropogenic emissions of methane (CH_4) has a positive radiative forcing of 0.07 W/m2 (see Figure 16).
+In the 5th IPCC report it is estimated that the increase in stratospheric water vapour resulting from anthropogenic emissions of methane (CH4) has a positive radiative forcing of 0.07 W/m2 (see Figure 14).
 This is consistent with the results from AR4.
 However, water vapour trends in the stratosphere are a widely discussed issue with satellite data indicating both positive and negative trends, depending on altitude range and data set selection (e.g., Hegglin et al, 2014; Dessler et al., 2014).
 The impact of methane on ozone is very complex, but according to AR5 increased ozone concentrations resulting from increased methane emission attributes to a radiative forcing of 0.24 W/m2.
+One mechanism is that methane reacts with chlorine and converts active chlorine (Cl) to a reservoir species (HCl) that does not directly destroy ozone.
+In this way, stratospheric methane can prevent ozone destruction.

-The evolution of stratospheric ozone in the decades to come will to a large extent depend on the stratospheric halogen loading.
+The evolution of stratospheric ozone in the decades to come will, to a large extent, depend on the stratospheric halogen loading.
 Halocarbons play a double role in the ozone-climate system.
 They are greenhouse gases and contribute to a strong positive radiative forcing of 0.36 W/m2 (IPCC, 2013).
 In addition, chlorine and bromine containing compounds play a key role in ozone destruction processes.
 Since ozone itself is an important greenhouse gas, less ozone means a negative radiative forcing.
 In total, the positive RF from halocarbons has outweighed the negative RF from the ozone depletion that they have induced.
 The positive RF from all halocarbons is similar to the value in AR4, with a reduced RF from CFCs but increases from many of their substitutes (HFCs).

-Finally, nitrous oxide (N_2O) is considered as a key species that regulates ozone concentrations.
-The photochemical degradation of N_2O in the middle stratosphere leads to ozone-depleting NOx, but unlike in AR4 (IPCC, 2007) the N_2O influence on RF of ozone has been set to zero in AR5.
+Finally, nitrous oxide (N2O) is considered as a key species that regulates ozone concentrations.
+The photochemical degradation of N_2O in the middle stratosphere leads to ozone-depleting NOx, but unlike in AR4 (IPCC, 2007) the N2O influence on RF of ozone has been set to zero in AR5.
 This is due to insufficient quantification of the N_2O influence and particularly the vertical profile of the ozone change (IPCC, 2013, Supplementary Material).